awesometic/docker-odroid-kernel-builder/README.md

 The building process will use all the available CPU cores by using `"$(nproc) * 6 / 5"` fomula.

-### Install automatically to your boot media

-If you want to **install the kernel image/dtb/modules to your boot media automatically**, make sure that your boot media mounted in advance to pass its partitions to container as the volumes.
-Then give the environment variable **AUTO_INSTALL=true**.
-In most of the Linux DISTROs, after inserting the boot media then that will be mounted to under **/media/$USER** directory

 ### Do not treat it as a daemon mode

 Do not run this image as a daemon.
-Promptly to be terminated because it doesn't have any jobs to do.
+Promptly to be terminated because it doesn't have any jobs to keep doing.

 ## References